woocommerce/qit-documentation/docs/managed-tests/plugin-check.md

 # wordpress.org Plugin Check tests

-The [wordpress.org automated plugin check](https://wordpress.org/plugins/plugin-check) tool against your extension.
+wordpress.org Plugin Check tests run the [wordpress.org automated plugin check](https://wordpress.org/plugins/plugin-check) tool against your extension.
 This optional test focuses on guidelines and patterns important for submitting plugins to the WordPress.org directory.

 **Note:** Currently, these checks are not automatically triggered for WooCommerce Marketplace submissions.
 They are available for developers who also distribute on wordpress.org or wish to maintain broader WordPress best-practices.